tenstorrent/CVM/README.md

 `wait<transaction_type_t>(location)` which waits for the next occurence of a message and

 `wait<transaction_type_t>(channel)` which waits on a messenger-managed queue of transactions.
-The channel is automatically populated with new transactions matching the transaction type even when the function is suspended.
+The channel is automatically populated with any new transactions matching the transaction type even when the function is suspended (new, as in after channel creation).
 Channels are created with `cvm::registry::messenger.channel<transaction_type_t>(location)` and the user should capture the return value to pass to the `wait` function.
-Similar to normal `connect`s, the channel can also consume a filter on transactions.
+Similar to normal `connect`s, the channel can also consume a filter on transaction `co_awaits`.
 This is more efficient since we can avoid extra `resume` -> `await` operations if a transaction does not apply to a particular coroutine.

-Generally, there should only be one coroutine waiting on any particular channel for safety/correctness.
+The filter can be thought of as a C++ std::views, which does not modify the underlying contents of the channel.

 WARNING: don't use a capture list in lambda coroutines, this is dangerous - https://clang.llvm.org/extra/clang-tidy/checks/cppcoreguidelines/avoid-capturing-lambda-coroutines.html